-Some may soon disappear from the reserve due to lack of suitable habitat, and too many threats, e.g. jacky lizard, swamp wallaby, eastern longnecked turtle, golden-green carpenter bee.
+Some may soon disappear from the reserve due to lack of suitable habitat, and too many threats, e.g. jacky lizard, swamp wallaby, eastern long-

 Some may soon disappear all together.
 Seven of Lake Parramatta's animals are threatened with extinction.
 The Dural woodland snail is the most at risk.
 It spends its entire life within the reserve.
 The other threatened species are birds and bats which have the option of moving between bushland patches.